sandialabs/pypm/README.md

 search methods are used to predict data labels, which can then be used by integer programming methods.

 Pypm solvers address a variety of complicating concerns, including variable-duration process activities, gaps in activity execution, preferences for compact matches, and tailored methods that depend on data characteristics.

 <!-- end overview -->

-## Installation
+## Installation For Development

 * git clone git@cee-gitlab.sandia.gov:adapd/pypm.git
 * cd pypm
-* python setup.py develop
+* pip install -e .

 ## Example